A-M-CODING/BYTE/README.md

 ## Link to BYTE:
 https://byte-nutrition.streamlit.app

+## Demo Video
+BYTE is a mobile-first app to enable users to conveniently take snaps of food products on the go and get instant personalised advices (e.g: grocery shopping!).

 ## Functional Aspects
 - Personalized User Experience: Utilizes multi-tenancy for data privacy and personalized user interactions.
 - Health Information Form: Collects user-specific data to tailor recommendations.